ibm-cloud-docs/monitoring/iam.md

 Use the following table to identify the platform role and the service role that you must grant a user in the {{site.data.keyword.cloud_notm}} to work in the Sysdig UI or to make REST API calls:

-* The **platform scope** controls the number of instances to which the policy apply.
+* The **platform scope** controls the number of instances that the policy is applied to.
 * The **platform role** determines if the user can see Sysdig instances in the {{site.data.keyword.cloud_notm}}.
 * The **service role** determines the permissions a user have to work Sysdig.
-* The **team scope** determines whether the policy applies to a team or not. *When you define this policy, ensure that a team is not selected.*
+* The **team scope** determines whether the policy applies to a team or not.
+When you configure a policy, you have an option to select a team or leave it empty so the policy applies to all teams. *When you define this policy, ensure that a team is not selected.*

 | DevOps role              | Platform scope  | Platform role  | Service role      | Team scope   | Launch Sysdig UI and make REST API calls |